GrapheneOS/hardened_malloc/README.md

 the dependencies may be compatible at the moment but are not tested and will explicitly not be supported.

+For external malloc replacement with musl, musl 1.1.20 is required.
+However, there will be custom integration offering better performance in the future along with other hardening for the C standard library implementation.

 Major releases of Android will be supported until tags stop being pushed to the Android Open Source Project (AOSP).
 Google supports each major release with security patches for 3 years, but tagged releases of the Android Open